Tap Out: A 6-Week Digital Detox Plan to Break Your Scroll Addiction

 Step 5: Rinse, Repeat, Rule Your Life

-Because real talk?
+Real talk?
 You deserve a life that isn’t lived through a screen.